JustinHorn/joyofcode/features.md

 - follow people
 - global and local feed

-- add deep copy
+- comment projects!

 ## in Queue

-- comment projects!
+- move resource link away from title

 ## do everyday